roebel/py_find_1st/README.md

 ### Version 1.1.0 (2017-09-18) ###

   * fixed bug in cmp operator values that were not coherent on the python and C++ side
-  * support arbitrary strides for one dimensuional arrays
+  * support arbitrary strides for one dimensional arrays
   * Added test script

 ### Version 1.0.7 (2017-09-18) ###